Ryotankobu/Assignment2_Software_Frameworks/README.md

 - ryota_edit: Used for code editing, as well as for comparing the latest code with the edited code.
 -
 ### How I used it:
+As a practice, I always pull the latest remote code into my local master branch for version control.
+Then, I switch to my local editing branch (ryota_edit) to make changes.
+After editing, I merge it into my local master branch to check for any conflicts, even though there were no conflicts since I was the only person working on this project.
+I followed this by pushing my local master branch to the remote master for version control.

 ## 2. Description of Data Structures Used in Client and Server